Want to visit a castle? Germany has you covered.

 Looking up from the town, the ruins dominate the skyline.
-And once you mount the hill be sure to look back at another epic view of the city and bridge spanning the river.
+Once you mount the hill, be sure to look back at another epic view of the city and bridge spanning the river.

-The castle is partly rebuilt with different architectural styles clearly identified among the ruins.
+The castle is partly rebuilt with different architectural styles clearly identifiable among the ruins.
 For example, the Ottheinrich Building is one of the earliest palace buildings of the German Renaissance.